Trivivium/devops-2k20/report/REPORT.md

 important features by choosing another service, as the problems we had were based on structural team problems rather than the tool itself.
 Having the issues closely aligned with the pull-request flow was definitely a helpful feature.

-### 3. Maintenance

-#### Losing the database in system update
-One of the trivial mistakes we have made is that we didn't mount our database into a volume, thus we lost a lot of data.
-This is one of the main reasons why we had many errors regarding Minitwit simulator.
-Such a small issue that caused relatively big damage to our system.

-#### Disk space on server
-As the number of requests and users from the simulator increased, we run out of space, thus we missed some data.
-As a quick fix, we did a docker system prune and successfully reclaimed more than 4GBs.
-After rescaling our system, everything worked fine but we should have planned this in advance.

 # Conclusion
 _TODO short text summarizing on the evaluation to bind the whole report together_